 Progressing the Story

-I am partner-publishing with Little Steps Publishing and have been working with the lovely and talented Editors Bonnie and Katie and Creative Director Angel who help me FIN-esse (pardon the fish pun) the words and pictures.
-I will be using watercolours and inks to create the illustrations for this story as I think these mediums really bring the underwater characters to life, as you can ‘sea’ below!
-These artworks are just some of the ideas I have for the book, which I hope you can ‘sea’ soon as page-turning paintings!
-So stay tuned below for more updates as I create the Great Barrier Reef story for our future ocean stewards, our kids.
+I used pen and watercolours to create the illustrations for this story as I think these mediums really bring the underwater characters to life, as you can ‘sea’ below!
+These artworks are just some of the ideas I had for the book, which I hope you can ‘sea’ soon as page-turning paintings!
+Below is a time series of progress in the lead up to launching my debut children’s picture book for our future ocean stewards, our kids.

 My Timeline – Creating the WORDS & PICTURES!

-April 2017 – Edits back already from my amazing Editor Bonnie!
-Writing, writing, writing!
+April 2017 – Edits back already!
+More writing, writing, writing!

 May 2017 – Just taking in some Vitamin Sea as I continue writing and editing the manuscript!